praiskup/argparse-manpage/README.md

 )
 ```

-And in the `setup.cfg` configure the manual pages you want to automatically
+And in `setup.cfg` configure the manual pages you want to automatically
 generate and install:

 ```